amirahnasihah/backend-development/07-nodejs-and-sql/library-project-intro/README.md

 # Writing the Books service

-> Service is an interface between the DataBase and a Controller
+> Service is an interface between the DataBase and a Controller.
+> All of database related logics goes to a Service.

 - create a new folder named './services/'.